-The current eCitation system is being phased out of use as the Administrative Office of the Courts is in the process of replacing it with Brazos, a ticket-writer system from Tyler Technologies, Inc. The contract with Tyler was signed in January 2020.
-A pilot phase consisting of five law enforcement agencies (State Highway Patrol, Raleigh PD, Guilford Sheriff Office, Alcohol Law Enforcement, and Johnston County Sheriff Office) began in December 2020, and full statewide rollout is expected to be completed by Spring 2021.
-The Brazos system was modified to meet specific North Carolina needs, including interfaces with ACIS and the North Carolina Warrant Repository (NCAWARE).
+The eCitation system was phased out of use as the Administrative Office of the Courts replaced it with Enforcement Mobile powered by Brazos, a ticket-writer system from Tyler Technologies, Inc. The contract with Tyler was signed in January 2020.
+A pilot phase consisting of five law enforcement agencies (State Highway Patrol, Raleigh PD, Guilford Sheriff Office, Alcohol Law

+Enforcement, and Johnston County Sheriff Office) began in December 2020, and full statewide rollout was completed Spring 2021.
+The Enforcement Mobile was modified to meet specific North Carolina needs, including interfaces with ACIS and the North Carolina Warrant Repository (NCAWARE).

-Another key modification, as part of Brazos transition, includes the ability for an officer to charge up to ten offenses on a single citation, rather than the current limit of two in eCitation.
-This expansion of offenses is in response to a Court of Appeals case of the State vs Riger.
+Another key modification includes the ability for an officer to charge up to ten offenses on a single citation, rather than the current limit of two in eCitation.
+This expansion of offenses is in response to the North Carolina Court of Appeals case of the State vs Rieger.